 Despite these recommended precautions, American black walnut wood is still quite stable and durable.
 It is not known for warping in extreme climates, and it is resistant to water damage, mold, infestation, and rot.

 Finding the right hardwood flooring for your home may take some time and research, but the investment will be well worth it.
-If you choose to add American black walnut wood floors to your space, you’ll be making a great long-term investment that increases the overall value of your home while also adding a warm, welcoming style.
-Use this guide to the wood’s pros and cons to decide if American black walnut floors are the right fit for your personal tastes and your lifestyle.
+If you choose to add American black walnut wood floors to your space, you’ll be making a great long-term investment.
+It will increase the overall value of your home while also adding a warm, welcoming style.
+Use this guide to the wood’s pros and cons to decide if it is the right fit for your tastes and lifestyle.